Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 What's included?

-• Experienced yoga instructor (plus yoga mat for the duration of the trip)
+• Yoga mat for the duration of the trip

 • Six nights’ accommodation